Shuri (character): Fictional character biography

 As part of Marvel's 2015 branding All-New, All-Different Marvel, T'Challa is shown trying to revive Shuri's body.
-Shuri's soul had transcended to the Djalia which was a spiritual plane consisting of the entire memories of Wakanda.
-There Shuri trained under the tutelage of a griot spirit who had taken the form of her mother, Ramonda.
+Shuri's soul had transcended to the Djalia, a spiritual plane consisting of the entire memories of Wakanda.
+There, Shuri trained under the tutelage of a griot spirit who had taken the form of her mother, Ramonda.
 As they trained the griot spirit shared the memories of not only Wakanda but also before the nation had formed.
-With the help of Manifold, T'Challa was able combine his technology and Manifold's bending of reality to bring Shuri's soul back to the physical plane.
-After her revival Shuri had been imbued with the power similar to that of the griot spirit.
-She had then been informed of the events taking place in her absence including the rogue Dora Milaje and the rebellion led by Tetu and Zenzi.
+With the help of Manifold, T'Challa was able to combine his technology and Manifold's bending of reality to bring Shuri's soul back to the physical plane.
+After her revival, Shuri had been imbued with the power similar to that of the griot spirit.
+She had then been informed of the events taking place in her absence, including the rogue Dora Milaje and the rebellion led by Tetu and Zenzi.
 Shuri had then set out to confront the rogue Dora Milaje and convince them to join forces with T'Challa to stop the rebellion and the march against the Golden City, which she was successful in doing.
 With the united power of Shuri, T'Challa, Manifold, the Dora Milaje and the forces of Wakanda, Tetu was defeated although Zenzi had escaped.
-As the rebellion came to an end Shuri joined Wakanda's council that had been established by T'Challa.
+As the rebellion came to an end, Shuri joined Wakanda's council that had been established by T'Challa.

 Powers and abilities

-Shuri is a masterfully fantastic scientist, engineer, and inventor with a genius level of intellect on par with the likes of her brother T'Challa and Tony Stark.
+Shuri is a skilled scientist, engineer, and inventor with a genius level of intellect on par with the likes of her brother T'Challa and Tony Stark.
 Before undergoing the trials to become the Black Panther, Shuri was an extensively trained martial artist.
 After the trials, like the Black Panthers before her, Shuri consumed the heart-shaped herb; this granted her enhanced speed, agility, strength, endurance and senses.
 Her uniform is composed of vibranium.

 Through her training underneath the tutelage of a griot spirit while in the Djalia, Shuri had been imbued with new supernatural abilities that allowed her to transform her body into a flexible stone-like material which also granted her an enhanced durability that cannot be dented by normal gunfire or powerful directed energy weapons.
-Shuri is also capable of animorphism which allows her to transform herself and whoever she is in direct contact with into a flock of black birds or a singular large dark bird.
+Shuri is also capable of animorphism which allows her to transform herself and whoever she is in direct contact with into a flock of black birds, or a singular large dark bird.

-Shuri's training in the Djalia also imbued her with super-speed and the ability to temporarily reanimate Wakandan corpses.
+Shuri's training in the Djalia also imbued her with super-speed, and the ability to temporarily reanimate Wakandan corpses.
 Reanimating Wakandan corpses takes a lot of energy from her, meaning she can do it for only a short period of time.